Fachschaft-Informatik-Nordakademie/datapacks/spawn_cages/README.md

 ### Scoreboards
 - `.spawn_circle`: Used for spawning the spawn circle
-    - `players`: Total number of players
-    - `angle`: Angle that the armorestand that spawns the cages needs to rotated.
-Is calculated based on the # of players.
     - `loop_start`: Start value of the loop used for spawning the player cages.
     - `loop_finish`: Finish value of the loop used for spawning the player cages.
     - `loop_current`: Current value of the loop used for spawning the player cages.